dshanske/simple-location/readme.md

 ## Description ##

 Supports adding geo coordinates or textual description to a post, comment, user, or attachment.
-Supports adding weather data to a post.
+Supports adding weather data to a post or to a widget.
 Will be supporting saving a location as a venue for reuse.
 Offers choice of map displays.

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.